LBI-DHP/MULTI2022/README.md

 ### Examples

 By default, all examples from the paper are loaded into the model.
-We also provide the standard version and an empty version (without SHACL shapes) as files that can be loaded by the tool for experimentation.
+We also provide the default version (<em>model-full.ttl</em>) and an empty version without SHACL shapes (<em>model-empty.ttl</em>) as external files that can be loaded by the tool for experimentation.

 ### MLM-Playground